 Other related topics discussing cultural difference and social solidarity are welcome.

 Panel suggestions, alternate forms of intellectual presentation and papers (both polished and in progress), which should be aimed at 20 minutes maximum, along with shorter presentations and contributions, are welcomed.
-We are also keen to promote creative, innovative and transdisciplinary approaches to research and scholarship.
+We are also keen to promote creative, innovative, and transdisciplinary approaches to research and scholarship.
 Visual and creative works are also welcomed: curations, readings, exhibits, and multi-modal expositions.

-The seminar will be organised around paper presentations that allow for discussion as well as exposition and roundtable plenaries; CDSS believe that open discussion serves to consolidate presenters’ papers, themes and emerging ideas.
+The seminar will be organised around presentations that allow for discussion as well as exposition and roundtable plenaries; CDSS believe that open discussion serves to consolidate presenters’ papers, themes, and emerging ideas.
 It is anticipated that publishing opportunities, for selected articles, will emerge from the seminar.

 The CDSS Network: